 Step 2: Submit the non-refundable application fee.

 Step 3: Official high school transcripts showing at least 6 semesters of completed coursework must be received via email or mail directly from high schools.
-Transfer applicants with fewer than 11 semester hours of college-level coursework must also submit official high school and all official college and university transcripts as applicable.

 Step 5: Applicants who do not meet the minimum requirements listed above may be asked to submit the following to aid the Admission Committee in its decision making process